Injury Prevention Gilmore, MO

 • Poor coordination

-When you first see our injury prevention professionals in Gilmore, MO, we’ll evaluate your medical records and perform a base evaluation to identify the root causes of your movement dysfunction.
-Then, in tandem with with your physician or any other providers involved in your treatment, we’ll devise a personalized game plan based on empirically-backed research and studies to get your body moving as it should.
+At our first injury prevention appointment in Gilmore, MO, we’ll go through your medical records and perform a base evaluation to identify the root causes of your movement dysfunction.
+Then, alongside with your doctor or any other providers involved in your treatment, we’ll come up with a tailored treatment plan been proven to work by research and studies to get your body moving as it should.

 Posture Dysfunction